Meteor-Community-Packages/meteor-collection-hooks/README.md

     // necessarily depend on the document being found in the database
     // (external service clean-up for instance).
   },
-  fetch: ..., /* only works server-side */
+  fetch: ... /* only works server-side */
-  transform: ...
 });
 ```